grojanteam/plugin-my-auctions-allegro/readme.txt

 Upgrade is needed if you have version 1.6.2 because of problems with aliases, also if you have WooCommerce Store in your WordPress you can use this plugin to import auctions from allegro as product

 == Change Log ==

+= 2.5.2 =
+- Prevent to not throw error when table exists

+= 2.5.1 =
+- Fix import auctions using cron

+= 2.5.0 =
+- Stop support older version than PHP 7.2
+- Stop support Web API
+- More information about lost connections
+- Rewrite import to WooCommerce
+- EAN as first is taken to connect with WooCommerce Data (if no EAN -> SKU will be as always auction number)

 = 2.4.4 =
 - Optimization related to refresh token